Community Artist in Residence Program

 From the article in the Granite Falls and Clarkfield Advocate Tribune by Jessica Stolen.
 Read the entire article here.

 The Granite Falls Community Artist In Residence (CAIR) program has been selected as one of only seven sites in the United States to host a visiting artist through the newly launched Transatlantic Rising Stars Project…an elite three-year cultural exchange funded by the European Union.
+Benedetta Cocco will be arriving in Granite Falls on April 5 for a 2 month residency partnered with local artist Talon Cavender- Wilson!
+Look for announcements of her office hours and events coming soon.

 The pilot initiative will bring emerging artists from European Union countries to select US cities to collaborate, create and engage locally.
-Granite Falls CAIR was chosen as part of the visual arts strand of the program and is the smallest organization among the selected sites.
+Granite Falls CAIR was chosen as part of the visual arts strand of the program and is the smallest organization among the selected sites .

 Components of a Collaborative Community Program Design include: